dimitri-nicolo/calico/v2.3/usage/configuration/bgp.md

 **Node-to-node mesh**

-The full node-to-node mesh option provides a mechanism to automatically configure peering between all {{site.prodname}} nodes.
-When enabled, each {{site.prodname}} node automatically sets up a BGP peering with every other {{site.prodname}} node in the network.
+The full node-to-node mesh option provides a mechanism to automatically configure peering between all {{site.tseeprodname}} nodes.
+When enabled, each {{site.tseeprodname}} node automatically sets up a BGP peering with every other {{site.tseeprodname}} node in the network.
 By default this is enabled.

-The full node-to-node mesh provides a simple mechanism for auto-configuring the BGP network in small scale deployments (say 50 nodes—although this limit is not set in stone and {{site.prodname}} has been deployed with over 100 nodes in a full mesh topology).
+The full node-to-node mesh provides a simple mechanism for auto-configuring the BGP network in small scale deployments (say 50 nodes—although this limit is not set in stone and {{site.tseeprodname}} has been deployed with over 100 nodes in a full mesh topology).

-For large-scale deployments, or for deployments where you require a more specific BGP topology (e.g., peering with ToR switches) the full node-to-node mesh should be disabled and explicit BGP peers configured for your {{site.prodname}} nodes.
-A BGP peer may be configured in your {{site.prodname}} network as a global BGP peer or a per-node BGP peer.
+For large-scale deployments, or for deployments where you require a more specific BGP topology (e.g., peering with ToR switches) the full node-to-node mesh should be disabled and explicit BGP peers configured for your {{site.tseeprodname}} nodes.
+A BGP peer may be configured in your {{site.tseeprodname}} network as a global BGP peer or a per-node BGP peer.

 **Route reflector function**

-A {{site.prodname}} node can be configured to act as a route reflector for other
+A {{site.tseeprodname}} node can be configured to act as a route reflector for other
-{{site.prodname}} nodes, at the same time as originating routes for its own workloads.
+{{site.tseeprodname}} nodes, at the same time as originating routes for its own workloads.
 This is enabled by setting the [Node's]({{site.baseurl}}/{{page.version}}/reference/calicoctl/resources/node) `spec.bgp.routeReflectorClusterID`.
-Normally you will also add a label to identify that node as a route reflector, to make it easy to configure peerings from other {{site.prodname}}
+Normally you will also add a label to identify that node as a route reflector, to make it easy to configure peerings from other {{site.tseeprodname}}
 nodes.

-It is also possible for {{site.prodname}} nodes to peer with a route reflector outside the cluster.
+It is also possible for {{site.tseeprodname}} nodes to peer with a route reflector outside the cluster.

 **BGP peers in general**

-The {{site.prodname}} [BGPPeer
+The {{site.tseeprodname}} [BGPPeer
 resource]({{site.baseurl}}/{{page.version}}/reference/calicoctl/resources/bgppeer) provides
-several ways to say that some set of {{site.prodname}} nodes should peer with other
+several ways to say that some set of {{site.tseeprodname}} nodes should peer with other
-{{site.prodname}} nodes, or with other BGP speakers identified by IP.
+{{site.tseeprodname}} nodes, or with other BGP speakers identified by IP.
 These configurations can be used in addition to the full node-to-node mesh, or instead of it.
-A BGPPeer can specify that all {{site.prodname}} nodes should have certain peerings, or just one specific
+A BGPPeer can specify that all {{site.tseeprodname}} nodes should have certain peerings, or just one specific
-{{site.prodname}} node, or the {{site.prodname}} nodes whose labels match a specified [label selector]({{site.baseurl}}/{{page.version}}/reference/calicoctl/resources/networkpolicy#selector).
+{{site.tseeprodname}} node, or the {{site.tseeprodname}} nodes whose labels match a specified [label selector]({{site.baseurl}}/{{page.version}}/reference/calicoctl/resources/networkpolicy#selector).
 The peers to connect to can be just one peer specified by its IP, or the set of
-{{site.prodname}} nodes that match a given label selector.
+{{site.tseeprodname}} nodes that match a given label selector.

 **Global BGP peers**

 This is the case where a BGPPeer's `spec.node` and `spec.nodeSelector` fields are both empty.

-A global BGP peer is a BGP agent that peers with every {{site.prodname}} node in the network.
-A typical use case for a global peer might be a mid-scale deployment where all of the {{site.prodname}} nodes are on the same L2 network and are each peering with the same route reflector (or set of route reflectors).
+A global BGP peer is a BGP agent that peers with every {{site.tseeprodname}} node in the network.
+A typical use case for a global peer might be a mid-scale deployment where all of the {{site.tseeprodname}} nodes are on the same L2 network and are each peering with the same route reflector (or set of route reflectors).

 **Node-specific BGP peers**